Coronavirus Town Preparedness Update

 What You Need To Know

-- In the interest of the safety of our community and the Town of Zionsville employees, Zionsville Town Hall and Town facilities are closed.
-Updated information regarding the end date for this closure will be posted here.
+- In the interest of the safety of our community and the Town of Zionsville employees, Zionsville Town Hall is closed to the public.
+Town staff are working on-site at Town Hall.

-- Board/commission/council meetings will continue to be held virtually.
+- Board/commission/council meetings continue to be held virtually.

-- Parks and trails remain open.
+- Parks, trails and playgrounds are open.
 Visitors must maintain six feet of social distancing from others.
-Help us keep our parks and trails healthy and safe during this time.
+Help us keep our parks, trails and playgrounds healthy and safe during this time.

 Zionsville Parks Facilities Phased Reopening